Triggers for primary calculation

 Note: Objects with these record states are not considered for primary calculation: MERGED_INTO, PARENT_MERGED, MERGE_INACTIVATED, MERGE_ADDED.

-<primary_field>__c Network recalculates primary if the primary field on the current primary object is changed from TRUE to FALSE.
-This means that a primary no longer exists on the record, so Network will calculate one.
+<primary_field>__c Network MDM recalculates primary if the primary field on the current primary object is changed from TRUE to FALSE.
+This means that a primary no longer exists on the record, so a primary will be calculated.

-Note: Network does not automatically recalculate primary if Veeva OpenData changes the master primary affiliation field.
+Note: Network MDM does not automatically recalculate primary if Veeva OpenData changes the master primary affiliation field.

-Important: Changing these fields (for example, source rank) does not trigger Network to recalculate a primary.
+Important: Changing these fields (for example, source rank) does not trigger Network MDM to recalculate a primary for Network Calculated primary configurations.

 Primary is calculated using the following standard logic (in this order):